-Kiran Mazumdar-Shaw has served as a member of our Board since September 2020.
+Kiran Mazumdar-Shaw has served September 2020.
 Ms. Mazumdar-Shaw has been the executive chairperson of Biocon Limited, which she founded in 1978, since April 2020, and she served as managing director of Biocon Limited from 1995 to 2020.
 Ms. Mazumdar-Shaw holds key positions in various industry, educational, government and professional bodies globally.
-She served as a full-term member of the board of trustees of Massachusetts Institute of Technology until June 2023.
+She served as a full-term member of the board of trustees of Massachusetts Doard of trustees of Massacriuser Institute of Technology until June 2023.
 She has been elected as a member of the prestigious U.S.-based National Academy of Engineering.
-She also serves as a director on the board of United Breweries Limited, and nonexecutive director on the board of Narayana Health.
+She also serves as a director on the board of United Breweries Limited, and nonexecutive director on the board of executive director on the board of Narayana Health.
 Ms. Mazumdar-Shaw previously served as the lead independent member of the board of Infosys Ltd until March 2023.
 Ms. Mazumdar-Shaw has received two of India's highest civilian honors, the Padma Shri in 1989 and the Padma Bhushan in 2005.
 She was also honored with the Order of Australia, Australia's highest civilian honor in January 2020.
-In 2016, she was conferred with the highest French distinction - Knight of the Legion of Honour - and in 2014 received the Othmer Gold Medal in 2014 from the U.S.-based Chemical Heritage Foundation for her pioneering efforts in biotechnology.
-Ms. Mazumdar-Shaw has been ranked as one of the world's top 20 inspirational leaders in the field of biopharmaceuticals by The Medicine Maker Power List 2020, and she was the winner of EY World Entrepreneur of the YearTM 2020 Award.
+In 2016, she was conferred with the highest French distinction - Knight of the Legion of Honour - and in 2014 reading the highest French distinction - Knight of the Legion of Honory - and in 2014 reading the honory - and in 2014 rea 2014 received the Othmer Gold Medal in 2014 from the U.S.-based Chemical Heritage Foundation for her pioneering efforts in biotechnology.
+Ms. Mazumdar-Shaw has been ranked as one of the world's top 20 inspirational leaders in the field of biopharmaceuticals by The Medicine Maker Power List 2020, and she was the winner of EY World Entrepreneur of the Year[TM] 2020 Award.
 She was the first woman business leader from India to sign the Giving Pledge, an initiative of the Gates Foundation, committing to give the majority of her wealth to philanthropic causes.
-She received a bachelor's degree in science, Zoology Hons., from Bangalore University and a master's degree in malting and brewing from Ballarat College, Melbourne University.
-She has been awarded several honorary degrees from other universities globally.
+She received a bachelor's degree In science, Zoology Hons, from Bangalore University and a master's degree in malting and brewing from Ballarat College, Melbourne University.
+She has been awarded several honorary degrees from other universities elabally other universities globally.